Is yaupon tea tariff-free?

 Imagine a future where morning energy comes from plants that improve the land where they're grown, rather than depleting it.
 Where your daily boost supports rural American communities while providing the smoothest, most sustainable energy you've ever experienced.
 Where supply chain security isn't a worry because your supply chain starts and ends in your own country.

-This isn't a distant dream, but it’s in fact the reality of Goldholly yaupon tea today.
-Every cup of Goldholly Organic American Supertea is proof that American-grown caffeine isn't just possible; it's better.
+This isn't a distant dream!
+It's the reality of Goldholly yaupon tea today.
+Every cup of Goldholly Clean American Caffeine is proof that American-grown caffeine isn't just possible—it's better.

 The Taste of Independence